 Angie has been a hydrologist for Norwest Corporation since 2005.
-She began her involvement with watershed groups in 2002 where she provided surface water monitoring for Silver Lake Homeowners Association through the Big Thompson Watershed Forum.
-Angela is currently a member of the Purgatoire Watershed Partnership, a group she helped form in 2013 and sat on the Board as Secretary for 2 years.
+She began her involvement with watershed groups in 2002 where she provided surface water monitoring for Silver Lake Homeowners Association through the Big Thompson Watershed Forum and served on the Board of the Purgatoire Watershed Partnership.

-Emma serves as the Executive Director for the Rio Grande Headwaters Restoration Project, a small non-profit working to improve the health of the Rio Grande in the San Luis Valley.
-Emma grew up on the prairies of Kansas and graduated from Bethel College (KS) with a Bachelor of Arts degree in Biology and a focus in Restoration Ecology.
-Since moving to the San Luis Valley in 2013, Emma has become actively involved in the local water community and serves on the Rio Grande Basin Roundtable.
+Emma serves as the Executive Director for the Rio Grande Headwaters Restoration Project working to improve the health of the Rio Grande in the San Luis Valley.
+Emma grew up on the prairies of Kansas and since moving to the San Luis Valley in 2013 has applied her skills in biology and restoration ecology being actively involved in the local water community.
+Emma serves on the Rio Grande Basin Roundtable.
 Emma lives in Alamosa with her husband John and their cat Oliver.